jointpoints/graph-propagation-emulator/README.md

 ## How to use it?

-You may find technical documentation, description of basic theory, installation guidelines, practical tutorials and more at [the web-site of this project](https://jointpoints.github.io/random-walks/).
+You may find technical documentation, description of basic theory and installation guidelines at [the web-site of this project](https://jointpoints.github.io/random-walks/).

 ## Copyright

-This program has been developed by Andrei Eliseev (JointPoints) in 2021 as a part of term paper.
+This program has been developed by Andrei Eliseev (JointPoints) in 2021 as a part of one's term paper.

 ## License